Croatia–Holy See relations: After independence

-After Croatia declared independence from SFR Yugoslavia in June 1991 due to a series of political upheavals and conflicts within the Federation, the Holy See, namely Pope John Paul II, become one of the most keen advocates of Croatian recognition by the international community.
+After Croatia declared independence from SFR Yugoslavia in June 1991 due to a series of political upheavals and conflicts within the Federation, the Holy See, namely Pope John Paul II, became one of the most keen advocates of Croatian recognition by the international community.
 Although the Holy See is cautious in recognizing new states, it announced on October 3, 1991, that its diplomacy was working actively on Croatian international recognition.
 On December 20, 1991, the Holy See announced its intentions to recognize Croatia as an independent state.
 On November 21, 1992, Angelo Sodano, Cardinal Secretary of State, gave to the ambassadors of the member states of the Organization for Security and Co-operation in Europe to the Holy See a Memorandum in which the Holy See urged their countries to recognize Croatia as soon as possible.
 The Holy See officially recognized Croatia as an independent state on January 13, 1992, thus becoming the fifth fully independent country to do so.

 Pope John Paul II become the first pope to visit the Republic of Croatia.
 This was on September 10, 1994, during the period of the Croatian War of Independence.
 On September 11, the Pope led the Eucharistic celebration in Zagreb in front of about a million people on the occasion of the 900th anniversary of the establishment of the Archdiocese of Zagreb.
 He also officially opened and blessed the building of the Apostolic Nunciature in Zagreb.
 John Paul visited Croatia two more times; from October 2 to 4, 1998, during which he canonized Cardinal Stepinac at the Eucharistic celebration in the Croatian National shrine of Marija Bistrica, in front of about 500 thousand people, and he later celebrated Mass on the occasion of the 1700th anniversary of the city of Split; from June 5 to 9, 2003, during which he visited Krk, Rijeka, Zadar, Dubrovnik, Osijek, and Đakovo.
 He left with words: "I greet you beloved Croatian people!
 Thank you young Croatians as well.
 May God bless you, Croatian land!
 God bless you!
 May God continue to bless and protect Croatia!
 It will always have a privileged place in my love and in my prayers!"
 Then Pope Benedict XVI visited Zagreb, Croatia, from June 4 to 5, 2011.